 In the 1980s feminists established women-only communities – mostly lesbian.

 The Centrepoint commune, founded north of Auckland in 1979 by psychotherapist Bert Potter, encouraged personal growth and confrontational therapy.
-In 1992 Potter and six other residents were convicted on sexual misconduct charges.
+In 1992 Potter and six other residents were convicted of sexual offences.

 While most communes were in rural areas, some were in cities.
 Chippenham, in Christchurch, was started in 1971.
-It survived as part of the Heartwood community in 2010.
+It survived as part of the Heartwood Community in the 21st century.

 In the 1970s a government scheme leased land to groups who wanted to set up co-operative communities – known as ohu.
 However, much of the land was remote and scrub-covered, and the communities struggled to survive.
 The longest-running was the Ahu Ahu ohu up the Whanganui River, which lasted until around 2000.

 Eco-villages were the fastest-growing type of intentional community in the 21st century.
 They are built using sustainable materials and have some communal facilities.

 Co-housing communities are made up of separate households, but have a village-type community.

 Christian religious orders often live communally.
 These orders are usually Catholic, such as the Marists, Sisters of Mercy and Sisters of Compassion.

 Other Christian communities have included Camp David in Waipara, founded in 1974, the Quaker Settlement near Whanganui, and Gloriavale, a conservative Christian community on the West Coast.